 Honda NSX buying checkpoints

-276bhp, 168mph Japanese supercar for £15-30K?
-With early examples available for hot hatch money, is owning the first genuinely usable supercar a painless experience?
+276bhp, Japanese supercar for £15-30K?
+With early models available for hot hatch money, is owning the first usable supercar worth it?

 As ever, history is all.
 Some Honda dealers used to have NSX-centre status, but recent work is more likely to have been done by a specialist.
 Most NSXs will have been well looked after, but expert knowledge is vital to their wellbeing.